 The folk of Story Lab are your typical band of bookworms, theatre geeks, Bohemian-activists and lovers of language.
 We are fans of a good Tolkien reference.
 We enjoy the occasional anime debate.
 We eat doughnuts sometimes.
 Actually, we're a fairly motley crew.
 But we all have one, important thing in common: we love to write.

 Virginia Archer, Community Organizer + Coffee Geek

 Virginia is a founder and organizer for the Story Lab.
 She graduated from Louisiana State University with a degree in anthropology and political science.
 After college, she put her cultural studies to good use and began exploring writing, film, gastronomy, and innovative education.
 Virginia believes in the importance of doing what you love and enjoys helping others explore themselves and the world through the creative arts.
-She's been in non-profit administration since 2010, having worked to help at-risk youth, mental health patients and the homeless.
+She's been in non-profit administration since 2010, having worked to help at-risk youth, mental health patients and people experiencing homelessness.

 Her interests are writing, the arts, film, cooking, community organizing and celebrating life.

 Lindsey Duga, Current Writing Mentor + Author